davidovich/summon/README.md

 Summon also provides a boostrapping feature in the scaffold command.

+> New in v0.13.0

 Summon builds upon the new go 1.16 [embed.FS](https://pkg.go.dev/embed) feature used to pack assets in a go binary.
 You then install this at destination using standard `go install`.

 When you invoke this binary with a contained asset path, the invoked files are placed locally and the summoned file path is returned so it can be consumed by